c00lgat/OBSIDIAN/Python Essentials 1.md

 ```python
 list.append(value)
 ```
-It takes its argument's value and puts it at the end of the list which owns the method.
+It takes its argument's value and puts it at the end of the list.
+The list owns the method.
 The list's length then increases by one.